 The term decaf is not regulated by the FDA, which means that tea labeled decaf may still contain traces of caffeine.

-All types of tea can undergo that process, but black tea, oolong tea and green tea are some of the most popular varieties due to their popularity, and natural high caffeine content.
+All types of tea can undergo that process, but black, oolong, and green are some of the most popular varieties due to their popularity, and naturally high caffeine content.
 It is common for decaf tea to contain anywhere around 1-8 milligrams of caffeine, compared to 30-60 milligrams in regular black tea, and 25-50 milligrams in green tea.

 Is there a difference between caffeine-free and decaffeinated tea?

 The terms are not synonymous.
-Caffeine-free refers to tea leaves that are naturally free of caffeine — for instance, herbal teas like chamomile or jasmine.
-But decaffeinated refers to teas that have gone through a process of decaffeination.
+Caffeine-free refers to leaves that are naturally free of caffeine — for instance, herbal teas like chamomile or jasmine.
+These are also referred to as “naturally decaffeinated teas” sometimes.
+That said, decaffeinated alone refers to those that have gone through a process of decaffeination.

 How Is Tea Decaffeinated?